pgailinas/videoqa-representation-comparison/docs/02_Prepare_Autoencoder_Training_Data.md

 This notebook prepares the training data required for self-supervised autoencoder learning using the NExT-QA video dataset.

 Source videos are segmented into standardized temporal units, and metadata describing each segment is generated.
-These training segments provide a consistent dataset representation for downstream representation learning in the autoencoder pipeline.
+These training segments provide a consistent dataset representation for reproducible self-supervised learning experiments.

-The resulting training metadata defines fixed video segment units used for self-supervised learning and ensures reproducible preprocessing across experiments.
+The resulting training metadata defines fixed video segment units and ensures reproducible preprocessing across experiments.

 ## Inputs